Things to Do in Denver Without Leaving Your Home

 We Are Denver's Live Stream Network

-While We Are Denver and the Black Actors Guild have not launched their Live Stream Network yet, they do have a call for submissions for artist- and musician-made videos.
+We Are Denver and the Black Actors Guild have launched a 24-7 live stream of video content from Denver artists and musicians.
 The hope is that this broadcast will serve as a "local MTV," says organizer Ryan Foo.

 Do you know of other Denver-based virtual activities?
 Send information to editorial@westword.com.